bignya23/database-cpp/README.md

 The database engine uses a **B+ Tree** as its underlying data structure for efficient key-value storage.

-NOTE: Disk Presistence is not Done
+NOTE: Disk Persistence has not been implemented yet.

 ---